codefellows-seattle-javascript-401d21/02-tools-context/lab-kevin/answers.md

   - line 5 - 14:  These lines are a function declaration of bar.
 These lines are skipped.

   - line 16:  The function bar is invoked. bar has a pointer to its function in the heap memory.

-It is now time to enter the creation phase for bar.
+  Time to enter the creation phase for bar.

   - line 6:  The variable foo is defined in the variable object with a value of undefined within the scope of the function bar.

   - line 8:  baz is defined in the variable object with a pointer to the function stored in heap memory.
 The parameter foo is defined in the argument object in the scope of baz.

   - line 9 - 11:  Theses lines are ignored for now because they are inside the function declaration.

   - Line 13: baz() is an invocation not a declaration so it is ignored at this time.

-    - Time to run the code for function  bar
+  Time to run the code for function  bar

   - Line 6:  The variable foo is assigned the value of 'baz' in the variable object in scope of the function bar;

   - Line 8 - 12: These lines are a function declaration of bar.
 These lines are skipped.

   - line 13: The function baz is invoked. baz has a pointer to its function in the heap memory.

-It is now time to enter the creation phase for baz.
+  Time to enter the creation phase for baz.

   - lines 10 - 11: These lines are skipped because they are not declarations.

-     - Time to run the code for function baz
+  Time to run the code for function baz

   - line 10: the variable foo is assigned the value of 'bam' in the variable object within the scope of baz.

   - line 11: The variable bam has not been declared and the script throws a reference error.

   - line 17:  Never gets here because an error was thrown.
 If an error had not been thrown, foo would evaluate to 'bar'

   - line 18: The variable bam has not been declared and the script throws a reference error.

   - line 19: Never gets here.
 If an error had not been thrown, baz has not been declared and the script throws a reference error.

 ### 4. During the second stage of execution how many scopes have been registered by the engine?

   #### Which segments of the code do they belong to?
   #### Please identify any variables/refs and which scope each belongs to?

-  - 1. Global scope
+  1. Global scope

-  - 2. Scope of function bar
+  2. Scope of function bar

-  - 3. Scope of function baz
+  3. Scope of function baz

   - line 3: var foo has global scope

   - Line 6: var foo declared inside bar() creates its own value in the scope of bar()

   - line 8: foo as a parameter creates its own scope for foo in baz;

   - Line 10:  The variable foo, created by declaring foo as a parameters is assigned the value of 'bam'

   - Line 11: bam has not been declared and therefore throws a reference error, breaking the script.

   If an error had not been thrown...

   - Line 13:  baz() is invoked in the scope of bar() where it is available.

   - Line 16:  bar() is invoked in the global scope where it is available.

   - Line 17: foo in the global scope evaluates as 'bar';

   - Line 18: bam has not been declared and therefore throws a reference error, breaking the script.

   If an error had not been thrown...

   - Line 19: baz() is invoked in the global scope where it not been declared and therefore throws a reference error, breaking the script.

   ### 5. When line 13 invokes the baz function, which foo will be assigned a value of bam?
 More specifically, bam will be assigned to the foo in ??? scope.
 Give a brief description in your own words to support your conclusion.